Allano256/css-html-project/README.md

 ## Running Tests and validation and live link.

 W3C was used to validate the project for any errors.
 The project did not have any errors and was successful.
+We manually copied all the code from the IDE and pasted it into the W3C validator and the image below highlights the successfull testing of our code.

 ![css-html-project](assets/images/valid.png)